-The Guatemala Solidarity Project is a small collaboration of activists, organizers and leaders from around the world, mostly the United States and Guatemala.
+The Guatemala Solidarity Project is a volunteer run collaboration of activists, organizers and leaders from around the world, mostly the United States and Guatemala.
 We began primarily as an effort between School of the Americas Watch activists and peasant leaders associated with the Committee of Peasant Unity.

 In Guatemala countless indigenous and peasant communities continue to protect their culture, language, rivers and forests from centuries of genocidal violence.
 Government, paramilitary and private security use extreme violence and legal persecution to support the economic interests of a small national and international elite.
 Entire communities are burned to the ground, indigenous lands are stolen for their natural resources, rivers are poisoned, forests are cut down.
 Mining, export agriculture, oil and related companies profit enormously while the majority of Maya children are left with chronic malnutrition.
 One of the world’s most heavily forested and bio-diverse countries is converted into a major emitter of carbon dioxide.